 If you are having PDT, please allow at least 3 hours.

 The cost of a standard initial consultation can be anywhere from $140.00 to $90.
 If you hold a concession card, the cost will be $70.00.
-You will receive a Medicare rebate of $71.70, which we can transmit for you, upon payment.
+You will receive a Medicare rebate of $38.20 which we can transmit for you, upon payment.
 If you have your bank account details registered with Medicare online then you should receive this rebate 24-48 hours after payment.
 Please note, if the appointment is deemed a long initial consultation, the cost is $130.00, or $100 for concession card holders.

 You do not need a referral for an appointment, however if you are concerned and your GP has recommended you need an urgent appointment, we will be more than happy to accommodate this request.